 The Minister’s telephone conversations

-Foreign Minister Sergey Lavrov’s telephone conversation with US Secretary of State Rex Tillerson
+Press release on Foreign Minister Sergey Lavrov's telephone conversation with US Secretary of State John Kerry

-On October 12, Foreign Minister Sergey Lavrov spoke over the phone with US Secretary of State Rex Tillerson at the latter’s initiative.
+On September 28, Foreign Minister Sergey Lavrov spoke by phone with US Secretary of State John Kerry at the latter’s initiative.